frederic-perez/AmE-dictionary/data/idioms.md

 __at a crossroads__ :dart::four::pencil2: At a point when a choice must be made; at a point of change. _After earning my degree, I’m at a crossroads.
 I need to figure out which direction my life should take._
 __at a discount__ _Virtues are held at a discount._
 __at a loss__ _They sat inside the car, at a loss for what to do next._
-__at a snail’s pace__ (at a snail’s gallop) Very slowly (as a snail is known to move very slowly). _My research is moving at a snail’s pace—every experiment I’ve tried so far has failed._
+__at a snail’s pace__ :two: (at a snail’s gallop) Very slowly (as a snail is known to move very slowly). _My research is moving at a snail’s pace—every experiment I’ve tried so far has failed._
 __at any cost__ Regardless of the cost involved. _He wanted to save her life at all cost._
-__at any rate__ :two: Whatever happens or may have happened. _For the moment, at any rate, he was safe._ _Syn_ in any case, anyhow, anyway, at all events, in any event, nevertheless :es: de todos modos, de todas formas
+__at any rate__ :three: Whatever happens or may have happened. _For the moment, at any rate, he was safe._ _Syn_ in any case, anyhow, anyway, at all events, in any event, nevertheless :es: de todos modos, de todas formas
 __at breakneck speed/pace__ :two: Extremely and often dangerously fast. _He drove away at breakneck speed._
 __at every turn__ __1__ At every opportunity. _My opponent has tried to discredit me at every turn._ __2__ Everywhere. _I’ve been seeing my old roommate at every turn lately.
 Just today, I bumped into her at the mall!_
 __at heart__ :two::hammer: _Most people are crooks at heart._